DoSomething/infrastructure/docs/serverless-guide.md

 We're off to a great start! :rocket:

 ### Step 2: Add HTTP Endpoints (optional)
-Often, we'll want our Lambda functions to be accessible via the internet.
+Often, we'll want our functions to be accessible via the internet.
 To do so, let's add an [API Gateway](https://aws.amazon.com/api-gateway/):

 ```hcl
 module "gateway" {